 In 2010, he was appointed Head of Engine Reliability, which meant he fulfilled this role with the arrival of the first hybrid era power units for Formula 1, in 2014.
-From July 2014, he headed up the Engine Design and Development, a role he fulfilled until 2017 when he became Head of PU Project Management.
-In 2019, following the restructuring of the technical department when Mattia Binotto became Team Principal, he was appointed head of the Power Unit Area.
+From July 2014, he headed up the Engine Design and Development area, a role he fulfilled until 2017 when he became Head of PU Project Management.
+In 2019, following the restructuring of the technical department, he was appointed head of the Power Unit Area.

-Enrico loves football and in his youth, he was a good player at amateur level and his heart has always beaten for his hometown team, Modena.
-In the little free team his job at Scuderia Ferraria allows him, Enrico likes to spend time with his family and friends going for long walks in the mountains, especially in wintertime.
+Enrico loves football and, in his youth, he was a good player at amateur level.
+He is an ardent supporter of his hometown team, Modena.
+In his free time, Enrico likes to spend time with his family and friends going for long walks in the mountains, especially in wintertime.